mosadd1X/novelforge-ai/docs/components/series-generation.md

 - **Plot Holes**: Review the series plan and adjust as needed
 - **Generation Failures**: Check API key status and ensure you have sufficient quota
 - **Missing Files**: Verify the series directory structure is intact
+- **Zip Creation Fails**: Ensure you have write permissions to the output directory and sufficient disk space
+- **Empty Zip File**: Check that the series has generated books with the selected file formats

 ## Example Series Plan